ammarkandel/Order-App-API/README.md

 - Get orders for the user you want with the order details.

-- Every user could create new order.
+- Every user could create new order with the order detail.

 - Every user will signup or login.